carlossalasamper/inversiland/README.md

 export class AppModule {}
 ```

+## Advanced Usage

+### Creating Modules at Runtime

+// TODO

+### Submodules and Facades

+// TODO

 ## Testing

-The complexity of the memory state during the execution of Inversify Sugar, managing multiple Inversify containers under the hood, is too high to ensure that it is working correctly without writing unit tests of each of the functionalities separately.
+The complexity of the memory state during the execution of Inversiland, managing multiple Inversify containers under the hood, is too high to ensure that it is working correctly without writing unit tests of each of the functionalities separately.

 For this reason, a set of tests have been written that you can consult [here](./test).